hcharbonnier/mangatranslation/README.md

 # mangatranslation
 PHP manga automatic translator library (Works with Google Cloud Platform)

-CPU Only, no cuda, no opencv, no machine learning
+CPU Only, no cuda, no opencv, no local machine learning

 ## Warning
-* In order to get acceptable result, your manga/comic raw quality has to be perfect!!
+* In order to get acceptable result, your manga/comic raw quality has to be near perfect!!
 * Google translate work well when translated from chinese(manhua), but not so well from Japanese(Manga)

 ## Frontend